 There are quite a variety of herbs that will benefit your hair.
 Most of them have vitamins and minerals that help to strengthen the hair and nourish the scalp.
-Here are some of my favorites that would be perfect to use in this DIY Liquid Herbal Shampoo:
+Here are some of my favorites that would be perfect to use in this Liquid Herbal Homemade Shampoo:

 The calendula flower contains many minerals and anti-oxidants promoting strong healthy hair by increasing the production of collagen and circulation around the hair follicles.

-Hibiscus.
-Full of vitamins and anti-oxidants, this flower will increase scalp and hair health.
+Full of vitamins and anti-oxidants, hibiscus will increase scalp and hair health.
 It may even prevent premature graying and dandruff.

-Lavender.
-This powerful anti-inflammatory, anti-septic, and anti-microbial flower is great for all skin and hair types.
+Lavender is a powerful anti-inflammatory, anti-septic, and anti-microbial flower that’s great for all skin and hair types.
 It is soothing and nourishing to the scalp which helps balance the natural oils and increase the circulation around the follicles.

 This leafy herb will help stimulate follicles, and may heal chemical and environmental damage.
 It is anti-fungal and anti-inflammatory promoting growth and scalp health.

-Rosemary.
-Rich in vitamins and anti-oxidants, this is one of the most popular herbs for promoting hair health and growth.
+Rich in vitamins and anti-oxidants, Rosemary is one of the most popular herbs for promoting hair health and growth.
 It is especially helpful in re-growing prematurely thinned hair and may help with prevent graying.

-Sage.
-The anti-septic and antibiotic properties of this herb may help heal skin issues that stunt hair growth.
+The anti-septic and antibiotic properties of sage may help heal skin issues that stunt hair growth.
 There are many vitamins and minerals contained in the healing herb.

 There are a whole lot of other herbs for more specific issues, but these cover basic hair needs.
 You could also add in essential oils for additional benefits, especially if you have more severe problems than oily hair or slight dandruff.